Skip to content

 Kas Glute Bridge - How To Guide:

 1. To set up the kas glute bridge exercise, have the middle of your shoulder blades resting against a bench or box with your feet placed slightly wider than hip-width apart.
-If you decide to use weight, put a barbell or dumbbell in the crease of your hips and hold it there with both hands.
+If you decide to use weight, place a barbell or dumbbell in the crease of your hips and hold it there throughout the movement.

-2. To begin the kas glute bridge exercise, slowly lower your hips by two to three inches while engaging your glutes and maintaining a flat lower back and strong knees
+2. To begin the kas glute bridge exercise, slowly lower your hips by 3-6 inches while engaging your glutes and maintaining a flat lower back and strong knees

 kas glute bridge how to

-Kas Glute Bridge - Muscles Worked: Gluteus Maximus, Gluteus Medius, Gluteus Minimus.
+Kas Glute Bridge - Muscles Worked: Gluteus Maximus, Gluteus Medius, Gluteus Minimus, quadricpes, and hamstrings.

 Kas Glute Bridge vs Hip Thrusts: